-Maslon Edelman Borman & Brand, LLP, Minneapolis, Minnesota has rendered an opinion regarding the legality of the issuance of the securities being registered in this prospectus.
+Maslon Edelman Borman & Brand, LLP, Minneapolis, Minnesota has rendered an opinion regarding the legality of the issuance of the shares of common stock being registered in this prospectus.
 Reed Smith LLP, New York, New York is representing us in connection with various legal matters associated with this offering.
 Certain legal matters in connection with this offering will be passed upon for the underwriters by Greenberg Traurig, LLP, New York, New York.